SAFETAG/SAFETAG/content/guides/network_access/examples/wpa_key/instructions.md

+#### Walkthrough

-An attacker can crack the SampleOrg office’s WPA key in approximately <time> with a short and minimally customized password dictionary containing approximately <number> entries.
+An attacker can crack the office’s WPA key in approximately with a short and minimally customized password dictionary based on open information about the organization and basic word collections.

-**Step 1:** The attacker customizes his WiFi password dictionary, adding phrases related to the subject: organization name, street address, phone number, email domain, wireless network name, etc. Common password fragments are included, as well: qwerty, 12345, asdf and all four-digit dates back to the year 2001, for example, among others.
+**Step 1:** The attacker customizes their WiFi password dictionary, adding phrases related to the subject: organization name, street address, phone number, email domain, wireless network name, etc. Common password fragments are included, as well: qwerty, 12345, asdf and all four-digit dates back to the year 2001, for example, among others.
 He may then add hundreds or thousands of words (in English and/or other relevant languages).

 See the Dictionary Creation example under Preparation for details on password dictionary buidling.